A-Tokyo/cave-runner/README.md

 ## Description
 The player runs inside a cave and we have categories of coins and each one increases the score with a different increment depending on the category of the coin collected.
 The player will jump using the space keyboard button and will use the left and right keyboard buttons to avoid rocks.
 The mouse will be used to control the camera view .
 The main target is to complete 5 minutes without colliding with any obstacle and ending up having the maximum score possible.

+## Controls
+* a: move to the left
+* d: move to the right
+* w: move forward
+* s: move backward
+* space: Jump
+* n: new game.
+* esc: exit game

 ## Project Structure
 ```shell